 Carolina Clear is providing educational materials to assist with educational efforts on FOG (Fats, Grease and Oil) for restaurants.
-Partnering Counties who offer educational materials (DOWNLOAD MATERIALS LIST - see sample sticker at page bottom below) include the counties of Beaufort, Charleston, Berkeley, Dorchester, Georgetown, Horry, Florence, Darlington, Sumter, Richland and Pickens.
+Partnering Counties who offer educational materials (DOWNLOAD MATERIALS LIST - see sample sticker at page bottom below) include the counties of Beaufort, Charleston, Berkeley, Dorchester, Georgetown, Horry, Florence, Darlington, Sumter, Richland, Anderson, and Pickens.

 What do RESTAURANTS have to do with STORMWATER?

 Restaurants produce FOG (fat, oil, and grease), a major factor in most kitchens.
 These cooking by-products come from deep fryers, frying pans, and grills.
 It is transported by buckets and is washed off of cleaning surfaces.
 FOG often finds its way down the drain, which can be devastating to our environment and lead to compliance issues for restaurants.

 PROPER FOG MANAGEMENT CAN:

 1. Avoid expensive repairs.
 FOG solidifies around the insides of underground stormwater pipes.
 This can lead to pipe bursts, overflows, backups and blockages, which can cost you a lot more money than proper FOG management (this includes steep fines and repair costs up to $20,000).
 Food service establishments that contribute to FOG buildup in pipes can even face lawsuits.